danidiaz/cauldron/README.md

 ```

 These secondary outputs of a constructor, like `Initializer` and `Inspector`,
 *must* have `Monoid` instances.
-Unlike with the "primary" bean, they
+Unlike with the "primary" bean that the constructor produces, they
 *can* be produced by more than one constructor.
 Their values will be aggregated
 across all the constructors that produce them.

-Constructors can depend on the *aggregated* value of these monoidal registrations,
+Constructors can depend on the aggregated value of a secondary bean
-by having them as dependencies:
+by taking the bean as a regular argument:

 ```
 makeDebuggingServer :: Inspector -> IO DebuggingServer